Home » Tarts » How to make Pâte Sablée (Shortbread Pastry)

 Directions

-• Sanding: Add the sugar and softened butter.
-Using your fingertips or the palm of your hands, rub everything together until the mixture looks sandy.
+• Sanding/Rubbing in method: Using your fingertips or the palm of your hands, rub everything together until the mixture looks sandy.
 It’s okay if there are some pea-sized butter chunks.
 Do not combine until the dough looks homogeneous.
+Don’t forget to combine the ingredients at the bottom of the bowl as well.
+Tip: If you have warm hands, you can start off with a pastry blender so you don’t melt the butter.
+Then finish by briefly rubbing the mixture using your hands, if needed.

 Notes